-After the bang we got to climb to the top of the tower for just a few kunas and see this amazing view (below) from the top.
+After the bang, we got to climb to the top of the tower for just a few kunas and see this amazing view (below) from the top.
+Zagreb is colourful.

 It’s interesting to walk the streets as you never know what’s around the next corner.

 Does anyone remember this story?The Stone Arch (below) is the oldest entrance that leads you to the upper town.
 Inside this arch is a shrine of the Virgin Mary.
 During a fire in 1731, a painting of the Virgin Mary was left undamaged.
 As a result of this, the people of Zagreb built a chapel within the arch.
 The painting of the Virgin Mary is still hanging there inside and it has become a shrine which is visited by people who come to light a candle and pray.For 150 years now, the streets lights of the upper town gets illuminated manually, one by one.
 There are still 214 of them.
 We are on a mission to catch these guys in the act before we leave Zagreb.
 We’ll let you know if we do!

 As you walk around and look upwards you always seem to notice the Cathedral which towers over the city.
 As you get closer to it you get attracted to its very detailed entrance.The Grič Tunnel (below) was built in 1943, during World War II.
 Its primary purpose was to shelter civilians from the bombings during WWII and the Croatian War.
 It is part of a network of Zagreb tunnels underground.
 The main one which is open to the public is 350-metres long.
 We read that amazing events are held inside during the year.
 When not used for events, it is an underground shortcut.
 It takes about five minutes to walk from one end to the other and cuts under the upper town.
 Bernard lets go in!When we walked through on this day there was a photography exposition taking place inside the tunnel.Well enough roaming for now, isn’t it happy hour already?

 živjeli from Barbieri’s!